-University and TAFE Scholarships for children in out-of-home care
+University and TAFE scholarships for young people with an out-of-home care background

-It is a sad reality that less than 3% of young people who live in foster care, group homes or other out-of-home care arrangements have the opportunity to attend university, compared to approximately 40% of young people in the general population.
+It is a sad reality that only around 1% of young people who grew up in foster care, group homes or other out-of-home care arrangements are able to attend university, compared to approximately 40% of young people in the general population.
 Many become caught in a cycle of disadvantage and lose access to both education and much-needed learning support.

 You can change that, and make tertiary education possible for a young person in out-of-home care right now.

 Financial support helps our scholarship recipients afford study expenses such as course fees and textbooks, as well as the cost of living on their own with no parental support.
 It means they can focus on their studies without needing to hold down multiple jobs at the same time.
 The scholarship also allows our students to take advantage of opportunities that boost their chances of career success, such as attending conferences and networking events, or completing internships.